 Killin is another small Scottish Highland village renowned for its stunning scenery and natural escapes.
 Situated at the western end of Loch Tay, Killin serves as a popular base for visitors wanting to hike in the nearby Breadalbane Mountains, golf at Killin Golf Club, or fish in the lake.

 Finlarig Castle, Ben Lawers National Nature Reserve, Killin Stone Circle and Breadalbane Folklore Centre are some of the attractions in the village.

+Still wondering where to go in Scotland?
+Check out the small village of Brodick.
 It’s remote but also within close reach to some of Scotland’s major cities and whether you’re interested in culture, history, scenery, or natural escapes, you’ll find it in the little village of Brodick on the Isle of Arran.

 Besides a beautiful beach, there’s an 18-hole golf course, walking trails and plenty of opportunities to participate in a wide range of outdoor pursuits.
 These include biking, fishing and horseback riding, you’ll also find many attractions such as Brodick Castle and Isle of Arran Heritage Museum.

 It only takes about four hours to drive around the entire island so you can explore it and its spectacular scenery and natural wonders in a day.